Introduction

 Adjusting to the Climate

-During hot and dry spells, it’s advisable to increase your watering frequency to combat elevated evaporation rates and keep your lawn hydrated.
+During hot and dry spells, it’s a good idea to water more often to keep your lawn hydrated and counteract evaporation.

 Observing Lawn Health